luhao007/WoW-Classic-Addons/AddOns/TomTom/README.md

 ### /cway
 Set the active waypoint to be the closest one.

-# /wayb
+# /wayb [description]
-Drop a waypoint at your current location.
+Drop a waypoint at your current location with an optional description.

 ### /tomtom
 Open the TomTom Interface options.